AlexanderLystukha/TCGTraderSimulator/README.md

 ## Getting Started

-1. Navigate to the [Releases](../../releases) section
+1. Open the app in Visual Studio 2022 or newer
-2. Download the latest executable file
+2. Run the project
-3. Run the application and start collecting!
+3. Use it and have fun

-**System Requirements:**
-- Windows 7 or higher
-- .NET Framework (included with most Windows installations)

 ---

 ## Technologies Used